ratmod/ratmod.github.io/docs/game-types.md

 ## Extended CA

-Clan arena with the extended weapons (grappling hook, .
+Clan arena with the extended weapons (grappling hook, chain gun, BFG, proximity mines).

 Vote for this game type if it available with `\cv custom extendedca`